 Complete with a coded guide that explains if a recipe is helpful for beauty, bone strength, heart health, immunity or protein, recipes also feature feel good facts about the main ingredient and superfood tips about how get the best from each dish.

 The recipes are unique and interesting takes on familiar or classic snacks and popular foods and the results are energising, feel good, delicious dishes that increase wellbeing within and without.
-So far we have made the Chia Thins, Cranberry Pistachio Buckwheat Granola, Candied Hemp Seed Clusters and Mulberry Licorice Chews, making substitutions when necessary and still ending up with a great tasting snack.
+So far we have made the Chia Thins, Cranberry Pistachio Buckwheat Granola, Candied Hemp Seed Clusters and Mulberry Licorice Chews, making substitutions when necessary – swapping out oil, gluten and always agave – and still ending up with a great tasting snack.

 This is our new go-to recipe book and we so enjoy knowing why each recipe we make is good for us.
 The results are often beautiful enough to be wrapped as gifts and we are learning from this book – did you know that mochi, the short grain glutinous rice cake puffs up when cooked to resemble a fried food?
 This fun fact blew our minds and our absolute favourite recipe from the book is Maca Mochurros made from mochi, coconut oil, coconut sugar, cinnamon, maca and salt and just as good as the classic churro.

 We spoke to Julie about her love of superfoods and the inspiration behind the book.